neelriyer/neelriyer.github.io/_posts/2020-06-19-Star-Wars-Remastery.md

 {% include youtubePlayer.html id="nEAO60ON7yo " %}

-Then I'll need to ruin it.
+Then we'll need to ruin it.
 To do this I downloaded a grainy film overlay from youtube.
 Then I overlayed the video using ffmpeg with the blend setting set to [``softlight``](https://ffmpeg.org/ffmpeg-filters.html#blend-1).
 Finding the right blend setting took a lot of trial and error.
 The ffmpeg [docs](https://ffmpeg.org/documentation.html) don't have a lot of examples.

 ```shell
 # download grain video